xdevplatform/search-tweets-python/README.rst

 The process is very similar to grabbing Tweets, but has some minor differences.

-*Caveat - v2 Basic Access does not currently provide access to the Tweet "counts" endpoint.*

 .. code:: python

    count_rule = gen_request_parameters("snow has:media", granularity="day")